AlanHohn/conversational-git/chapter-05.md

 -------------------

 Finally Isabelle gets a chance to talk to Harry, and they decide that her line should come first.
+She does

+{% highlight text %}
+git pull
+{% endhighlight %}

-She does `git pull` again, and gets the conflict back, and this time she edits the file `content-01` to resolve the conflict.
+again, and gets the conflict back, and this time she edits the file `content01` to resolve the conflict.

 After that she can just: